jlord/old-site/work.md

 ## Development

-During the day I work at GitHub on [Electron](http://electron.atom.io).
-Outside of that I'm still building.
 Below are a few personal projects—much more can be found on [my GitHub](https://github.com/jlord).

+[**Essential Electron**](https://jlord.github.io/essential-electron) Concise plain-speak about Electron.

 [**Git-it**](https://github.com/jlord/git-it-electron) An interactive desktop app for learning Git and GitHub.